tweedegolf/storage-abstraction/publish/Storage/README.md

 npm run test-all
 ```

 You can find some additional non-Jasmine tests in the file `tests/test_runs.ts`.
-This consist of a few functions that make a few API calls to test certain functionality in isolation.
-A the bottom you'll find the `run` function where you can comment out the tests you don't want to run.
+Every test is a functions that makes a series of API calls to test certain functionality in isolation.
+A the bottom of this file you'll find the `run` function where you can comment out the  you don't want to run.

+You can find the API calls in the file `tests/api_calls.ts`.
+Every API call is declared in a function with the same name as the API method it is calling, some additional functionality like logging and checking the result is added to the function.

 You can select the type of storage by passing a commandline parameter:
 | command | storage